ThinkUpLLC/ThinkUp/README.md

 ### Run the ThinkUp crawler

-Log into ThinkUp and visit http://yourserver.com/your/path/to/thinkup/crawler/run.php to run the ThinkUp crawler and begin capturing data.
+Log into ThinkUp, and click the *Update now* link in the top left corner to run the ThinkUp crawler and begin capturing your posts and replies.

-Schedule the crawler to run on a regular basis on your server.
-To do so, at your server's command line, `cd` to `/your-path-to-thinkup/webapp/crawler/`, and run:

-    $ export THINKUP_PASSWORD=yourtupassword; php crawl.php you@example.com

-Where `you@example.com` is your ThinkUp login email address, and `yourtupassword` is your ThinkUp password.

-To view what's going on with the crawler, use this command:

-    $ tail -f /your-path-to-thinkank/logs/crawler.log

-Cron the crawler's run command to go at least once an hour.
-Hint: you may configure and cron this pre-fab bash script, which will run the crawler and rotate its logs:

-    /thinkup/extras/cron/cron

-See the script's [README](http://github.com/ginatrapani/thinkup/blob/master/extras/cron/README) for more information on configuring it.

 ## SUPPORT AND MORE INFORMATION